The call for WIHEA Fellowship nominations is now open and

 WIHEA works to give a collective voice to learning and teaching at Warwick through projects, policy influence, governance and exchange of good practice.
 The Academy is nationally and internationally connected to education networks, research, collaborations and exchanges.

 Fellowships are of great benefit to the individual Fellows, their departments or professional service and the wider university community.
 By becoming a Fellow, staff and students can take part in exchanges, projects, learning circles, proposing teaching and learning policy or develop new academic practice that enhance the student experience and student outcomes.

-A WIHEA Fellowship is an outstanding opportunity to engage with colleagues across the university, improve the student experience, make a genuine difference to Warwick and strengthen your own career development.
+A WIHEA Fellowship is an outstanding opportunity to engage with colleagues across the university, make a genuine difference to Warwick and strengthen your own career development.

 What is the role of a Fellow?

 Fellows take on institutional or Faculty roles that help embed good practice in learning and teaching across the University.
 This can take many forms: